hjcanada/MW-Community/README.md

 * Thumbnail images in photo gallery could be zoomed in;

 ### About
-* Brief introduction of this application is presented through 'Jumbtron';
+* Brief introduction of this application is presented through 'Jumbotron';
 * Contact information (e.g., E-mail, social apps, etc.) are provided;
-* A customer suggestion form is designed for any user;
+* A customer suggestion form is designed for any user, and warning/error/success alerts will be shown based on different conditions;

 ## Author